 If you buy your milk from organic dairy farms who do not medicate their cows then this may not be applicable to you; as independent farmers take much better care of their animals.
 So if you are not ready to give up dairy just yet, you could start with researching where your milk comes from.

 With the abundance of alternative, nutritious nut milks available; you could also start by making that swap first working towards eliminating cheese and butter when you are ready.
-Remember to always check the labels of your milk first as some are loaded with sugar and flavourings which can lead to another cause of breakouts!
+Remember to always check the labels of your milk first as some are loaded with sugar and flavourings which can lead to another cause of inflammation!

 We probably all know that sugar is bad for us.
 We deem it as a treat food and naturally try to limit the amount we consume to prevent gaining weight.
 But what you might not know is how much sugar can be found in everyday food items.